Project Stats

 Project Story

-The revamped facility will deliver a new pharmacy reception, as well as flexible practice and clinical skills areas, including a bespoke post-graduate teaching space and counselling rooms for the development of clinical and counselling skills.
+The Wulfruna Building has been revamped to offer larger, multipurpose teaching spaces for use by the university’s School of Pharmacy.
+A new pharmacy reception has been created, as well as flexible practice and clinical skills areas, including a bespoke post-graduate teaching space and counselling rooms for the development of clinical and counselling skills.

-The Alan Turing Building will undergo a refurbishment to the ground, second and part of the first floor, which will deliver a professional working environment for film, television and animation students.
+Willmott Dixon Interiors refurbished the ground floor, second floor and part of the first floor of the Alan Turing Building to create a professional working environment for film, television and animation students.

-Features of the new Wolverhampton Screen School will include new production space, an equipment media store, a video studio with movable partitions and a multipurpose studio which can accommodate a larger number of students.
-The contractor will also create new MAC labs, edit suites, staff offices and a production base room.
+The new Wolverhampton Screen School benefits from new production space, an equipment media store, a video studio and a multipurpose studio which can accommodate a larger number of students.
+There are also new Mac labs, edit suites, staff offices and a production base room.

 Project Team